 The header value represents the minimum set of directives to comply with the Studio's and its

 third-party library requirements.
-Both, the unsafe-inline
+Both, the unsafe-inline value of the

-directive and the unsafe-eval
+style-src directive and the unsafe-eval value of the

-directive are required by Ext JS.
+script-src directive are required by Ext JS.

 Customize Policy